pywinrt/pywinrt/CONTRIBUTING.md

 ## Regenerating the projection

-Once a local debug build of `pywinrt.exe` is built, it can be used to update the generated files of the projection.
+Once a local build of `pywinrt.exe` is built, it can be used to update the generated files of the projection.
 This requires that the Windows SDK is installed either via the Visual Studio Installer or standalone.

     py .\scripts\generate-python.py

+Some additional files are also generated instead by:

+    py .\scripts\generate-pyproject.py

 ## Regenerating other upstream code